7Cedars/loyalty-program-next/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [ ] Implement Cypress testing throughout app.
+At the moment it is untested.
 - [ ] Code clean up and optimisation.
-- [ ] Add interfac for selecting external gift contracts.
+- [ ] Add interface at vendor app for selecting external gift contracts.
 - [ ] Implement account abstraction.
 - [ ] ...